remla23-team10/model-training/README.md

     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+    ├── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+    |
+    └── venv               <- Virtual environment for the project

 --------